fredbi/gooseplus/examples/multi-lanes/README.md

 Allowing for a special lane for those scripts allow to start the service as soon as the database state is workable for the app.

-This example illustrate how the completion of the long-running migrations can be signaled to the main app, for example to open some features that require that part.
+This example illustrates how the completion of the long-running migrations can be signaled to the main app, for example to open some features that require that part.

+Caveat: since we maintain one single sequence of migrations, migrations created in the "slow lane" should relate to versions higher than the ones deployed in the "fast lane".

+As an alternative, we could switch the migrations run in the "slow lane" to their own versioning, using option `WithVersionTable(...)`.

 ## Usage